lawrennd/old_talks/_uq/includes/emukit-nonlinear-multifidelity.md

 mlai.write_figure('nonlinear-multi-fidelity-model-fit.svg', directory='\writeDiagramsDir/uq')}

+\newslide{}

 \figure{\includediagram{\diagramsDir/uq/nonlinear-multi-fidelity-model-fit}{80%}}{Nonlinear multi-fidelity model fit to low and high fidelity functions.}

 \notes{Fitting the nonlinear fidelity model to the available data very closely fits the high-fidelity function while also fitting the low-fidelity function exactly.
 This is a vast improvement over the results obtained using the linear model.
 We can also confirm that the model is properly capturing the correlation between the low and high-fidelity observations by plotting the mapping learned by the model to the true mapping shown earlier.}

 \setupplotcode{import matplotlib.pyplot as plt}
 \setupplotcode{import teaching_plots as plot